esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 :::::::::::::::::::::

-Generally speaking, SimpleITK represents color images as multi-channel images independent of a [color space](https://en.wikipedia.org/wiki/Color_space).
+Generally speaking, SITK represents color images as multi-channel images independent of a [color space](https://en.wikipedia.org/wiki/Color_space).
 It is up to you to interpret the channels correctly based on additional color space knowledge prior to using them for display or any other purpose.

 Things to note:
-1. When using SimpleITK to read a color DICOM image, the channel values will be transformed to the RGB color space.
+1. When using SITK to read a color DICOM image, the channel values will be transformed to the RGB color space.
-2. When using SimpleITK to read a scalar image, it is assumed that the lowest intensity value is black and highest white.
+2. When using SITK to read a scalar image, it is assumed that the lowest intensity value is black and highest white.
 If the photometric interpretation tag is MONOCHROME2 (lowest value displayed as black) nothing is done.
 If it is MONOCHROME1 (lowest value displayed as white), the pixel values are inverted.

 ```python
 print(f'Image Modality: {img_xray.GetMetaData("0008|0060")}')